dfinity/gix-components/src/routes/(split)/components/toasts/+page.md

 ## Usage

-The `<Toasts />` component should be provided once for your dapp.
+The `<Toasts />` component should be provided once - per `position` for your dapp.
 Commonly added to your root layout.

 Showing or hiding messages happen through the use of a `toastsStore`: